awsdocs/amazon-connect-admin-guide/doc_source/amazon-connect-release-notes.md

 + Added the ability to select, cut, copy, and paste contact flows\.
 For more information, see [Copy and paste contact flows](copy-paste-contact-flows.md)\.

 #### Telephony<a name="august20-early-media"></a>
 + Added the ability for all customers to enable/disable media support for outbound phone calls\.
-For more information, see [Step 3: Telephony options](amazon-connect-instances.md#get-started-telephony) in the [Create an Amazon Connect instance](amazon-connect-instances.md) topic\.
+For more information, see [Step 3: Set telephony](amazon-connect-instances.md#get-started-telephony) in the [Create an Amazon Connect instance](amazon-connect-instances.md) topic\.

 #### Monitoring<a name="august20-monitoring"></a>
 + Added logging of Amazon Connect Participant Service calls with AWS CloudTrail\.
 For more information, see [Logging Amazon Connect API calls with AWS CloudTrail](logging-using-cloudtrail.md)\.